twilight-project/relayer-data-api/specs/README.md

 # Relayer API Endpoints

-Twilight Pool requires an off-chain [Relayer](https://github.com/twilight-project/twilight-relayer), to open/settle trade orders and prove computation in zero knowledge.
+Twilight Pool requires an off-chain [Relayer](https://github.com/twilight-project/twilight-relayer), to open/settle trade orders and prove exchange computation in zero knowledge.
 It uses Kafka to maintain message queues and event logging and QuestDB to save historic data.
-It has an API module for message communication with the relayer.
-Please refer to the image below to get a basic understanding of the relayer.
+It has an API module for message communication between relayer and the client.

 ![relayer](./img/img1.png)

 ### Price feeder server:

-price feeder connects to multiple exchanges and retrieves the prices from each exchange, performs some analysis and provides a single price feed to be used in the relayer.
+Price feeder connects to multiple exchanges over websocket to serve as a price oracle to the relayer.
+Price average calculation is TBD.

 ![PF](./img/img2.png)

 ### Kafka Msg Queue:

-It is a message queue which holds all trading orders before they are picked up by the Relayer core and run.
-To manage the load, infrastructure architecture allows multiple servers to receive client trade orders.
-These orders are then stored in the Kafka messaging queue and are later picked up by the relayer core and processed.
+All trading orders are held in the message queue before they are picked up by the Relayer core for execution.
+Relayer may host or accept orders from multiple message queue servers to scale exchange TPS.

 ![PF](./img/img3.png)

 ### Quest DB:

 [Quest DB](https://questdb.io/) is a time series fast SQL data base.
-In our scenario, it is used to save historic data, which is used create candles to show a graphic view of past trends.
+It's used to save historical data and create candle charts for historial trends.

 ### Kafka Event Receiver: